quattor/quattor.github.com/_posts/2014-03-24-spma-yum-migration.md

 This documentation is a step-by-step migration guide from legcay SPMA-based package deployment to the new YUM-based deployment, covering both Quattor configuration, OS configruation and grid MW configuration.

 ## Introduction

 Starting with release Quattor 13.2, Quattor switched from legacy SPMA-based deployments to YUM-based deployments.
-One year later, YUM-based deployment is the only supported method for several components of the template library, in particular OS templates and grid templates.
+And since March 2014, YUM-based deployment is the only supported method for several components of the template library, in particular OS templates and grid templates.

 Despite what may suggest the unchanged configuration module name for software deployment, ncm-spma, you cannot run both SPMA and YUM on the same machine.